alexa/alexa-auto-sdk/modules/core/README.md

 };
 ```

 The `AudioOutput` describes a platform-specific implementation of an audio output channel.
 The platform should have one or more implementations of `AudioOutput`, depending on on the desired behavior.
-In addition to implementing the callback methods, each `AudioOutput` channel implementation should report the state of its media, when appropriate.
+In addition to implementing the callback functions, each `AudioOutput` channel implementation should report the state of its media, when appropriate.

 The full `AudioOutput` API is described below.